smolijar/gitwiki-thesis/src/analysis/user-access.md

 Using GitLab would solve the issue of authentication as well, because GitLab comes bundled with an embedded user management service, storing user data in its own database.
 This is consider a great asset for the purpose.

-Regarding the access control, GitLab offers fine control over Git branches via user groups using the _protected branches_^[Protected branches are means of restricting the user access based on Git branches.
+Regarding the access control, GitLab offers standard control over Git branches via user groups using the _protected branches_^[Protected branches are means of restricting the user access based on Git branches.
 It usually distinguishes between _read_, _write_ and _master_ permission, which allows force updates, delete etc.][@gitlab:branches], which is a feature well known amongst similar services.
 This however remains to be the only level of control it offers within a repository.
 A file locking feature exists in GitLab, but is only available in GitLab Premium, where it is available since GitLab Premium 8.9 [@gitlab:files].

-One of the problems with GitLab is, as officially stated, that it is a _single application_.
+GitLab is a _single application_, as officially stated.
 It cannot be used modularly for the thesis' specific purpose.

 ### Gitolite

 _"Gitolite allows you to setup git hosting on a central server, with fine-grained access control and many more powerful features."_ [@gitolite]
 Gitolite, presumably developed since 2009^[September 17, 2009 is the first tagged release on GitHub, v0.50] is an open source authorization layer atop SSH, which controls user access to Git repositories.

-The advantage over GitLab for the usage is that it does just what is needed.
+The advantage over GitLab for the usage is that it manages solely authorization.
-Unlike GitLab, using it does not require to use a large monolithic application only to leave most of its features unused.
+Unlike GitLab, using it does not require to inject a large monolithic application only to leave most of its features unused.

 Gitolite unlike GitLab offers a truly powerful access control configuration.
 It features a "wild card" regular-expression defined repository names [@gitolite:wild], and a much more advanced feature similar to _protected branches_ from GitLab.